 - She was born in Florence, Italy, which is how she got her name!

-- Her family didn’t want her to become a nurse because they didn’t think it was a very nice job to have.
-But, they saw how much Florence wanted to do it, and her father finally said yes.
+- At first her family didn’t want her to become a nurse because they didn’t think it was a very nice job to have but Florence was very determined and eventually got their consent.

 - Florence helped to treat wounded soldiers during the Crimean War, and made sure the hospital was clean.
 The soldiers were very grateful for Florence’s kindness.